itucsdb1817/itucsdb1817/docs/source/developer/member1.rst

 1- Table Creation
 ~~~~~~~~~~~~~~~~

-This table holds records of registered users. ``Users`` is the main table for the project.
-The attribute ``id`` is foreign key in 5 other tables.
+``Users`` holds records of registered users, it is the main table for project.
+The attribute ``id`` is foreign key in five other tables.

-So ``Users`` has 10 attributes and it is highly connected with the rest of the tables.
+``Users`` has 10 attributes and it is highly connected with the rest of the tables.

 .. code-block:: sql